7ussamm/Network_Management_PythonV/README.md

 7 - Showing all active connections on your device.

-8 - Showing the DNS cashe on your device and clear it if you want.
+8 - Showing the DNS cache on your device and clear it if you want.

 9 - The ability to configure a hotspot from your device directly without using a third party application.